GadangiSainag/qr-hunt-web/frontend/src/content/instructions.md

 1. Hunt begins in the ECE department where each team will be provided with a valid login crediantials.
 2. FIVE clues guiding the treasure will be given to each team.
 3. Team members should solve each clue and reach the corresponding location and scan the **QR** present at that location.
-4. Solve any FOUR clues out of FIVE and get back to the Starting Point (ECE department).
+4. Solve all clues and get back to the Starting Point (ECE department).
 5. Your Game Time will be recorded and winners will be declared based on **TIME**.